 The early conciliation process is undertaken before you make a full application for your claim to be heard by an employment tribunal.

 With your agreement, the Acas conciliator acts as a broker between the two parties and communicates between the two sides of the dispute (or their legal representatives) in an attempt to get you both to settle.

-In order to begin the ACAS conciliation process, you need to visit the ACAS website (Advisory, Conciliation and Arbitration Service) and fill in an ‘Early Conciliation Notification Form’.
+In order to begin the Acas conciliation process, you need to complete what’s called an ‘Early Conciliation Notification Form’.

 How long is the period of conciliation?

 Initially, the time allowed for early conciliation is one month, although if both sides are in agreement, that period can be increased by a further 14 days.